Sid Grauman: San Francisco

 David and Sidney Grauman decided to open a vaudeville theater in San Francisco.
 Their first venture was on Market Street near Mason called the Unique Theater.
 Before long, they added motion pictures to the vaudeville shows, and another theater called the Lyceum.
 As the theater manager, though Sid Grauman had seen just about every type of performance, there were some that startled and amazed him, turning down an offer to learn how to swallow swords.
 The Graumans were also instrumental in establishing the Northwest Vaudeville Company, which stretched from San Francisco to Minneapolis and Portland, Oregon.
-The association brought quality live entertainment at reasonable prices to the Northwest area of the US.
+The association brought quality live entertainment at reasonable prices to the Northwest area of the United States.

-David Grauman tried his hand at expanding his theater business in New York City and the East Coast, where he was far from successful; for a time, Sid worked in Scranton, Pennsylvania, at one of the theaters he and his father were interested in.
+David Grauman tried his hand at expanding his theater business in New York City and the East Coast, where he was far from successful; for a time, Sid worked in Scranton, Pennsylvania, at one of the theaters in which he and his father were interested.
 David Grauman suffered enough financial loss to have the need to take a business partner in his Lyceum Theater, and to accept an offer from the partner to buy him out in 1905.
 He later arranged to take over the lease of the Lyceum, which would then evict his former partner from the theater in 1907.
 By early 1906, the Graumans had lost their lease of the Unique Theater.
 The building had been purchased by the president of the Orpheum Theater circuit and Grauman's rent was doubled by the new owner.
 The structure was able to house a theater only because Grauman had established one there before a fire ordinance prohibiting it was passed.
 Before his tenancy was over, Grauman hired a crew of men with axes to demolish the interior of the Unique, so it could not be re-built for use as a theater.